chartjs/chartjs-chart-smith/docs/docs/index.md

 title: Smith Charts with Chart.js
 ---

-To create a Smith Chart, include `Chart.Smith.js` after `Chart.js` and then create the chart by setting the `type` attribute to `'smith'`
+To create a Smith Chart, include `chartjs-chart-smith.js` after `Chart.js` and then create the chart by setting the `type` attribute to `'smith'`.

 ```javascript
 var mySmithChart = new Chart({